 Result and The Urgency of Now.

 Watchout points: complete your sense of urgency with proper planning and project management, without losing the agility brought in by your energy.
-As "D" leader wants to do things with speed, your default action mode is to get into the shortest route possible, hence, at risk to be trapped in a blind-spot situation.
-Just like an infantry in an FPS game, you are attacking the battle zone as if there are unlimited bullets in your assault rifle.
+As a "D" leader who wants to do things with speed, your default action mode is to get into the shortest route possible, hence, at risk to be trapped in a blind-spot situation.
+Just like infantry in an FPS game, you are attacking the battle zone as if there are unlimited bullets in your assault rifle.
 The truth is: resource is limited.
 It is very often to see that ”D" leaders started something and ended up not seeing it through into completion because the decisions led to resource requirements that is beyond their reaches, just like an infantry who run out of ammunition in the middle of a battlefield.

 Fly high, Iron-Man!